Welcome to Italy!

 More specific Health information for Travelers to Europe can be found at the Center for Disease Control and Prevention website.

 We suggest bringing $350 USD (€330) in cash to be used at establishments that do not accept credit cards.

 This is not a total cash amount that you should expect to spend on your trip.
 Please consider your own spending habits for additional expenses such as snacks, souvenirs, and optional activities.

 The official currency in Italy is the Euro (EUR).

-We are going to stay in a farmstay in the Italian countryside where we won’t have access to ATMs.
+We are going to a farmstay in the Italian countryside where we won’t have access to ATMs.

 ATMs are available in most towns and you can exchange money at the airport.
 Please be aware that some places might not accept credit cards under a certain amount of money (usually under €25).
-You will need to have a little bit of cash with you.
+You will need to have cash with you.